UCL/TDMS/README.md

 <summary><img src="https://github.com/EgoistDeveloper/operating-system-logos/blob/master/src/24x24/MAC.png"/> MacOS prerequisite setup</summary>

 On MacOS you will need an x86 compiler with libraries for OpenMP.
-You'll need to download the latest [xcode tools](https://apps.apple.com/app/xcode).
+You'll need to download the latest [Xcode tools](https://apps.apple.com/app/xcode).

-And everything else can be installed using [Homebrew](https://brew.sh) with the command:
+Everything else can be installed using [Homebrew](https://brew.sh):

 ```{sh}
 $ brew install cmake fftw llvm
 ```

-On an ARM Mac, you will need to install the x86 version of Homebrew.
+On an ARM Mac, you will need to install the x86 version of Homebrew:
-To do so, use the following commands:

 ```{sh}
 $ arch -x86_64 zsh